driedpampas/realme-8-megaguide/rooting.md

 > [!WARNING]
 > ONLY WORKS ON CUSTOM ROMS (do NOT ATTEMPT on RealmeUI or it will BRICK your device)

+> [!INFO]
+> If you keep your phone plugged in while rebooting when rooted with KSU it will bootloop and go to recovery.
+Unplug your phone before rebooting.

 ### You will need

 | ZIP | APKs |